ameseee/kwk-level3-swift/sessions/build_photo_detail_view.markdown

 #### Expected

 * Drag a new View Controller onto your StoryBoard.
 Drag an Image View onto it and size however you would like.
-Drag a Navigation Bar from the Object Library onto it as well.

 * Create a segue between the Table View Controller and the new View Controller.
 Make sure you have the entire controller selected when you click and drag.
 ![inline](slide_images/new_segue.png)

+ * Drag a Navigation Item from the Object Library onto the Navigation bar of your new View Controller (feel free to change the name of this view in the Nav bar).

 * Create a View Controller file so we can write code that controls the new View.
 File --> New --> File --> Cocoa Touch Class --> Class Name: (something like PhotoDetailViewController, up to you), Subclass of: (_must_ be UIViewController) --> Click `Next` --> Click `Create`